Mpanda, from mud to first oil

 From block to block, well to well

 Offshore life is challenging: “I work on Rig DS1.
-I go to work by helicopter or surfer, working from 06:00 am to 06:00 pm on 28 day cycles, wearing special clothing.”
+I go to work by surfer, working from 06:00 am to 06:00 pm on 28 day cycles, wearing special clothing.”

 "Whichever job you perform, relationships enrich your CV."